Expats Talk about Health Insurance and Healthcare in Monterrey, Mexico

 We asked expat moms who gave birth in Monterrey about their experiences and advice they have for other moms to be.
 They said:

 "First, it is important to research healthcare facilities in Monterrey, to ensure the facility meets the expat's needs.
 Consider talking to other expats who gave birth in Monterrey to get an idea of their experiences.
 Make sure to obtain international medical insurance so expats can receive the medical care they need during the pregnancy and delivery.
 Have an emergency back-up plan in case the birth takes place away from the expat's residence.
 Familiarize oneself with local customs and pregnancy rules and regulations regarding the expat's immigration status.
-Lastly, connect with other expats in the same situation to form a support network," remarked one in Monterrey.
+Lastly, connect with other expats in the same situation to form a support network," said one expat in Monterrey.

 Are healthcare services good in Monterrey?